matty5567/ImageCleaner/README.md

 # ImageCleaner

-Removing moving objects from videos to leave background
+Exploring ways to remove moving objects in images to leave just background

+methods:

+- Median: Simply take median of RGB values accross all frames